TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Taylorization-based Hamiltonian simulation

 \section{Taylorization-based Hamiltonian simulation}

-If in the previous appendix we explored the Trotter and Trotter-like methods for Hamiltonian simulation, from now on we would like to focus on so-called post-Trotter methods that allow to avoid having polynomial complexity in the Hamiltonian simulation precision $\epsilon_{HS}^{-1}$.
+If in the previous appendix we explored the Trotter and Trotter-like methods for Hamiltonian simulation, from now on we would like to focus on so-called post-Trotter methods that allow avoiding having polynomial complexity in the Hamiltonian simulation precision $\epsilon_{HS}^{-1}$.
 We will start with a method called Taylorization \cite{babbush2016exponentially}.